SamuelSwartzberg/flashcardifying_text_temp/math.md

 ### labels

-A label is a thing such as an integer that is assigned to an element of a graph.
+»⟮A label⟯« is ⟮a thing such as an integer⟯ that is ⟮assigned to⟯ ⟮＿an element of a graph＿⟯.
-A vertex/edge label is a label assigned to a vertex/edge.
+»⟮A vertex/edge label⟯« is ⟮＿a label＿⟯ assigned to ⟮＿a vertex/edge＿⟯.
-A graph labeling is a function from elements of the graph to a set of labels.
+»⟮A graph labeling⟯« is ⟮＿a function＿⟯ from ⟮a set of ＿elements of the graph＿⟯ to ⟮a set of ＿labels＿⟯.
-A vertex/edge labeling is a function from vertices/edges to a set of vertex/edge labels.
+»⟮A vertex/edge labeling⟯« is ⟮＿a function＿⟯ from ⟮a set of ＿vertices/edges＿⟯ to ⟮a set of ＿vertex/edge labels＿⟯.
-A vertex/edge-labeled graph is a graph with a vertex/edge labeling.
+»⟮A vertex/edge-labeled graph⟯« is ⟮＿a graph＿⟯ ⟮with ＿a vertex/edge labeling＿⟯.
-A weighted graph is a edge-labeled graph where the edge labels are an ordered set.
+»⟮A weighted graph⟯« is ⟮＿a edge-labeled graph＿⟯ where ⟮＿the edge labels＿⟯ are ⟮＿an ordered set＿⟯.
-A labeled graph is most commonly a vertex-labeled graph with all labels distinct.
+»⟮A labeled graph⟯« is most commonly ⟮＿a vertex-labeled graph＿⟯ ⟮with all ＿labels＿ distinct⟯.
-A graceful labeling is a vetex labeling where the vertex labels are { 0, 1, ..., |E|}
+»⟮A graceful labeling⟯« is ⟮＿a vetex labeling＿⟯ where ⟮＿the vertex labels＿⟯ are ⟮{ 0, 1, ..., |E|}⟯

 ### traversal

-⟮Graph traversal⟯ is ⟮visiting all vertices once⟯
-Tree traversal is graph traversal of trees
-⟮Trees are a type of graph⟯, therefore ⟮tree traversal⟯ is a type of ⟮graph traversal⟯
+»⟮Graph traversal⟯« is ⟮visiting⟯ ⟮all ＿vertices＿⟯ ⟮(at least) once⟯.
+»⟮Tree traversal⟯« is ⟮＿graph traversal＿⟯ of ⟮＿trees＿⟯

 ### connections